ppetrovtv/pine_script_docs/source/essential/Non-standard_chart_types_data.rst

 renko function
 --------------

-*Renko* chart type only plots price movements, without taking time or volume into consideration.
-It is constructed from ticks and looks like bricks stacked in adjacent columns [#ticks]_.
+*Renko* bars only plots price movements, without taking time or volume into consideration.
+They are constructed from ticks and looks like bricks stacked in adjacent columns [#ticks]_.
 A new brick is drawn after the price passes the top or bottom of previously predefined amount.